ndeighan/adapt-webObject/README.md

 Installation
 ------------

-First, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli), then download the webObject component from:-
+First, be sure to install the Adapt Framework v2.0, then download the webObject component from:-

 		https://github.com/ndeighan/adapt-webObject

-Copy to the components folder of the framework.
+Copy to the src/components folder of the framework.

 Usage
 -----